ianhaddock/sdrive.club/README.md

 # sdrive.club - Assetto Corsa Game Server
 Builds a multi-lobby Assetto Corsa game server on a DigitalOcean VPS.
 As used on the [Spirited Drive Club][4].
-Hosting 290+ users who have participated in over 6,300 events with more than 600 other racers online so far this year.

 ### Assetto Corsa Manager:
 * [Assetto Corsa Server Manager v2][1]